zewdu444/zewdu444/README.md

 ---

-- 🎓 I have a **BSc in Electrical and Computer Engineering (specialized in Computer)** from Addis ababa university 🇪🇹
+- 🎓 I have a **BSc degree in Electrical and Computer Engineering (specialized in Computer)** from Addis ababa university 🇪🇹

 - 🌱 I'm currently enrolled in Microverse and studying to become a full stack web developer.